Boundedness questions for Calabi-Yau threefolds: Case : general results

-Since however we also know $E$, there exists a fixed $s>0$ for which $D= sL' +E \in P^\circ$ satisfies $D^2 \cdot E >0$, and from Lemma 4.2 and Proposition 4.1, we can find a $m>0$ depending only on $D^3$ and $c_2 (X)\cdot D$ with $h^0(X, \O _X(mD))>1$; also we have a formula (cubic in $n$) giving a lower bound for $h^0(X, \O _X (nmD))$.
-Thus for some $n$, depending on the universal integer $r$ as well as the given invariants, the class $E$ and the cone $P$, the mobile part of $|nmD|$ is $|nmsL' + cE|$ for some $c>0$ and hence is big.
 Since $c \le nm$, there are only finitely many possibilities for the big mobile divisor class $M$ found in this way, where the bounds on $M^3$ and $M\cdot c_2$ depend not only on the initial data but also on the fixed but non-explicit integer $r$.
 Boundedness follows from Proposition 1.1.